zhizhkin/realtor.info/README.md

 ## In the next updates:
 * Internal chat

-* Video object card
+* Object video card

-* Company profile verification
+* Verification of company accounts